nielsvandendool/nielsvandendool.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Finished my BSc Systems Engineering, Policy Analysis and Management at TU Delft.
+Graduated as BSc Systems Engineering, Policy Analysis and Management at TU Delft.